Ereddon/stellite-card-applet/README.md

 This project is an attempt to create low cost but secure hardware wallet, to be able to do transaction with StellitePay.
 Using [Javacard](https://en.wikipedia.org/wiki/Java_Card), we could implement basic data storage and cryptographical task securely in within card.

 Some advantages in using a smartcard to do transaction
 * **Offline device**.
 Use it like you are using your credit/debit card on merchant POS.
-Imagine your phone battery run out or not within cellular coverage, but you need to pay using StellitePay.
+Imagine your are overseas, with phone battery run out or not within cellular coverage, but you need to pay using StellitePay securely.
 * **End to end Security**.
 As all transaction is encrypted by default from card to stellitepay server.
 See [security design](https://github.com/Ereddon/stellite-card-applet/wiki/Security-Design), there is no way merchant could sniff, see or steal your data while doing transaction.
 * **User friendly**.
 Well, it is just a plastic card reside in your pocket.
 * **Theft-proof**.
 The card is protected by PIN.
 Don't you worry about it being stolen.
 Just build another one.